31 Best Gluten-Free Restaurants in San Francisco in 2026

 What to Order

 While China Live is not a fully dedicated gluten-free restaurant in San Francisco, the staff is helpful and several dishes can be modified.
-Go for the Kung Pao Chicken or the melt-in-your-mouth Pork Belly — ask for gluten-free prep.
+Go for the kung pao chicken or the melt-in-your-mouth pork belly, just make sure you ask for gluten-free prep.
+The hot pot options, when available, are also a great choice.

 China Live | 644 Broadway, San Francisco, CA 94133 | $$